discue/paddle-integration-mongodb/README_SUBSCRIPTION_API.md

     - [List products](#list-products)
     - [Refund a payment](#refund-a-payment)

 :information_source: The API component will be loaded asynchronously to preserve backwards compatibility with commonjs.
-This is achieved by returning a proxy for the entire `paddle-integration-firestore` module.
+This is achieved by returning a proxy for the entire `paddle-integration-mongodb` module.
 The reactivity a proxy provides allows us to add the API module then at a later point to the module instance.
 The drawback is, we do not return named exports and, therefore, cannot not enable destructuring in ES modules.

 ## Creating a new instance
 To create a new instance, four parameters need to be passed to the constructor: